 Fig. 4 clarifies this correlation for current module sizes.
-Whereas in case of the module size 1200x600x6,8 with $2\cdot3,2$ mm glass and 0,76 mm PVB encapsulant the tolerable tensions of float glass (without safety factor) are adhered to, they are significantly exceeded in case of the module size 1300x1100 with $2\cdot3,2$ mm glass and 0,76 mm PVB encapsulant.
+Whereas in case of the module size 1200x600x6,8 with 2·3,2 mm glass and 0,76 mm PVB encapsulant the tolerable tensions of float glass (without safety factor) are adhered to, they are significantly exceeded in case of the module size 1300x1100 with 2·3,2 mm glass and 0,76 mm PVB encapsulant.
 In the field area the tensions are on a level of about 40 % compared to the clamping area.

 Therefore, it seems consequent to relocate the module fastening away from the critical area at the edges of the module towards the inner area of the module surface.
 Appropriate solution approaches lie in a punctiform or linear mounting, with the fastening elements being glued to the lower side of the modules.
-In doing so, the utilized glue has to be regarded as the critical point, which has to durably transfer the stresses caused by external loads (own weight/wind/snow) as well as temperaturerelated restraints for the whole operational life span of the module.
-Here, twocomponent silicone glues, VHB adhesive tapes or PU - glues are a good choice, as there is long-term experience from the field of car production for these products.
-Whereas defined limit values concerning the tolerable shear stresses are available for short-term loads, the evaluation of permanent shear stress is more difficult.
-Typically, additional mechanic connections are required in this case.
-Fig. 5 shows tensions in the glass plate of a module equipped with two backrails and the measurements 1300x1100 as well as the shear stresses in the glue joint under DIN IEC load (2400 Pa) and under a temperature difference of $\Delta T = 10$ K. Even if the glass tensions can be lowered significantly, permanent shear stresses arise.
+Thus, the utilized adhesive has to be considered as the critical point, which has to durably transfer the stresses caused by external loads (self weight/wind/snow) as well as temperaturerelated restraints for the whole operational life span of the module.
+In that case twocomponent silicone adhesives are a good choice, as there is long-term experience from the field of car production for these products.
+VHB Tapes showed a critical behaviour in internal applicability tests, whereas defined limit values concerning the tolerable shear stresses are available for short-term loads, the evaluation of permanent shear stress is more difficult.
+Typically, additional mechanical connections are required in this case.
+Fig. 5 shows tensions in the glass plate of a module equipped with two backrails and the measurements 1300x1100 as well as the shear stresses in the adhesive joint under DIN IEC load (5400 Pa).
+Even if the glass tensions in case of using backrails can be lowered significantly, permanent shear stresses from composite action arise.
+The shear stress level is 8-10 times higher than from downhillslope forces.

-Fig 5.
-Stresses with backrails (1200x600x6,8 and 1300x1100x7,0)
+Fig 5 Stresses with backrails (1400x1100x7,0)

-Shear stresses in the glue joint due to the laminate bearing effect between glassglass-laminate and thermal restraints can be avoided by choosing punctiform holders in the optimum fastening spots instead of the linear mountings.
+Shear stresses in the adhesive joint due to the laminate bearing effect between glass-glass-laminate and thermal restraints can be avoided by choosing spot fasteners in the optimum fastening spots instead of the linear mountings.

-Fig 6 Stresses with Optibond (1200x600x6,8 und 1300x1100x7,0)
+Fig 6 Stresses with Optibond (1300x1100x7,0)

-Fig 6 shows the maximum tensions in a 1300x1100 mm and 3,2 mm glass-glass-laminate with the Optibond® system by the Schletter solar mounting GmbH (limited company) with a specific glueing area of 120 cm2 per fastening spot.
-Due to the system, the reduction of the tensions in the glass does not reach the level of the big-surface linear mounting of backrails.
+Fig 6 shows the maximum tensions in a 1300x1100 mm and 3,2 mm glass-glasslaminate with the Optibond[®] system by the Schletter solar mounting GmbH (limited company) with a specific glueing area of 120 cm2 per fastening spot.
+Due to the system, the reduction of the tensions in the glass does not reach the level of the largesurface linear mounting of backrails.
 Anyway, the glass tensions are within the range of tolerable glass tensions.
 Due to a low material usage and a significantly smaller glueing area the application of glued-on punctiform - fasteners seems reasonable from an economic point of view, especially as no limitations concerning safety are to be expected.